ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 4. had sufficient humility to accept feedback, and
 5. were courageous enough to challenge my views.

-The two we hired on the team fit these criteria perfectly.
+I also had to specify the exact skill requirements.
+I came up with a list of skills that I believed were needed for the job.

-At the same time, our Talent Acquisition team suggested that we shouldn't necessarily hire someone who hits all of the required technical skills for that level but rather someone who has a majority of the skills necessary and has shown the potential to learn the rest.
+One thing our Talent Acquisition team suggested surprised me.
+They suggested that we shouldn't hire someone who hits _all_ of the required technical skills for that level.
+Instead, we should hire someone who has a majority of the skills necessary and has shown the potential to learn the rest.

 Why?